scottvrosenthal/ironchef-demo/README.md

 Demo has examples of:

-  - how the `iron_chef` gem makes it to automate sever setups with chef solo
+  - how the `iron_chef` gem makes it easy to automate sever setups with chef solo
-  - update & install yum packages for base server setups
+  - updates & installs yum packages for base server setups
-  - set up the nginx repo and installs nginx from the repo
+  - adds the nginx repo and installs nginx
   - uses nodes and roles to show the flexiblity

 You'll need the following to actually run the demo: